-The extent of the study area for the Port Stephens CMP was defined in consultation with key stakeholders (including the former DPE (now NSW DCCEEW) and the Councils with adjacent coastline) during the Stage 1 Scoping Study (PSC, 2020).
-At that time Council determined that they would prepare one CMP for the coastal zone of the Port Stephens Local Government Area (LGA), extending from Fern Bay lin the south to Yacaaba Headland in the north, and including the Port Stephens estuary.
+The extent of the study area for the Port Stephens CMP was defined in consultation with key stakeholders (including the former DPE (now NSW DCCEEW) and the councils with adjacent coastline) during the Stage 1 Scoping Study (PSC, 2020).
+At that time Council determined that they would prepare one CMP for the coastal zone of the Port Stephens Local Government Area (LGA), extending from Fern Bay in the south to Yacaaba Headland in the north, and including the Port Stephens estuary.

-The primary rationale for defining the study area as such was the desire to prepare a single CMP for the LGA, noting that Port Stephens Council had not previously progressed through the NSW Coastal Management Framework and therefore did not have a holistic and comprehensive understanding of the risk from coastal hazards to public safety, built and natural assets.
+The primary rationale for defining the study area as such was the desire to prepare a single CMP for the LGA, noting that Port Stephens Council had not previously progressed through the NSW Coastal Management

+Framework and therefore did not have a holistic and comprehensive understanding of the risk from coastal hazards to public safety, built and natural assets.
 Nor was there any CMP or Coastal Zone Management Plan (CZMP) prepared in compliance with the CM Act in place for any part of the LGA, leaving a gap with respect to the requirements of the CM Act.
-The one exception is a single site-specific management plan, the Sandy Point / Conroy Park Foreshore Erosion and Drainage Management Plan (CZMP).
+The one exception is a single site-specific management plan, the Sandy Point / Conroy Park Foreshore Erosion and Drainage Management Plan (Whitehead and Assoc., 2015), which was certified by the Minister as a Coastal Zone Management Plan (CZMP)2.
 In acknowledgement of the need to promptly address this gap, Port Stephens Council decided to proceed with a CMP that related solely to the Port Stephens LGA.

 The secondary consideration in defining the Port Stephens CMP study area was the understanding that a separate CMP would be prepared for those portions of the coastal zone within the LGA falling within the catchment of the Hunter River estuary, and that therefore these parts of the coastal zone (which include the Hunter River and Fullerton Cove) should be excluded from the study area.
+Further, in discussion with MidCoast Council (MCC) it was agreed that the boundary of the Port Stephens CMP study area where it abuts the MidCoast LGA should be moved seaward to accommodate any potential management actions in the waterway identified during the development of the Southern Estuaries and Open Coasts CMPs by MidCoast Council.